MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/add-conditional-stages.md

 1. Select the **+ Add** button to add Field Name of **Name** of Data Type **Text** and Field Name **Price** of Data Type **Number**.

+> NOTE: The [Define Application Data](../../configuring-preset-approvals?#define-application-data) of the Configuring preset approvals guide provides more information on each of the Data Types.

   ![Screenshot of starting the Business Approvals Management process designer with single stage and node](./media/process-designer-set-variables.png)

 1. Select the **X** on the same horizontal lin as Set Variables heading to close the variables.